Mental Health and Well Being

 At Dussindale, we have lots of ways to support children who are having a tricky time:

 - Each child in Key Stage 2 has a “book of worries” - a little notebook that they can write in if they want to share worries with their teacher, but find it hard to talk.
 These are private, between the child and the teacher.
-Younger children have opportunities to expresstheir feelings verbally.
+Younger children have opportunities to express their feelings verbally and through worry boxes/monsters in class.

 - Several of our staff members have received special training in supporting children through talk and play, and this can be provided at the instigation of the child, parents or the teacher.
 It’s often really helpful for children to have someone different to talk to about their problems or worries, and they can soon feel much better.